Chippewa County, Wisconsin

 Chippewa County (/ˈtʃɪpəwɔː/) is a county located in the U.S. state of Wisconsin.
-It is named for the historic Chippewa people, also known as the Ojibwe, who long controlled this territory.
+It is named for the indigenous Chippewa people, also known as the Ojibwe, who historically controlled this territory.
 As of the 2020 census, the population was 66,297.
 Its county seat is Chippewa Falls.
 The county was founded in 1845 from Crawford County, then in the Wisconsin Territory, and organized in 1853.
-Chippewa County is included in the Eau Claire, WI Metropolitan Statistical Area as well as the Eau Claire-Menomonie, WI Combined Statistical Area.
+Chippewa County is included in the Eau Claire metropolitan area as well as the Eau Claire–Menomonie Combined Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1041 sqmi, of which 1008 sqmi is land and 33 sqmi (3.2%) is water.

+The most visible natural features of Chippewa County are the Flambeau Ridge west of Holcombe - highest point in the county - and the Chippewa River which bends around that promontory, flows through the Holcombe Flowage, flows south and west through the middle of the county to Lake Wissota, and exits the county between Chippewa Falls and Eau Claire.
+Tributary streams include O'Neil and Duncan Creeks from the west and the Jump, Fisher and Yellow Rivers from the east.
+A band of choppy hills and small lakes arcs from Taylor county and the Otter Lake area in the east, south of Cornell, through Long Lake in the northwest, and into Rusk County.
+Above that, east of Holcombe is a fairly flat area.
+South of the choppy band, much of the county is big hills with streams and rivers cutting through, with fertile plains along the streams and rivers.